unixorn/awesome-zsh-plugins/Writing_Plugins_and_Themes.md

 Here are some suggestions to make installing and using your plugin/theme as simple as possible for end users, no matter what ZSH framework (if any) they are using.

 1. Make using your plugin easier for end users and put the plugin file at the root level of your plugin repository instead of hiding it in a subdirectory.
-This allows [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) users to install it with a simple `git clone git@github.com:you/yourplugin.git` in their `custom/plugins` directory and also lets [Antigen](https://github.com/zsh-users/antigen) and [zgenom](https://github.com/jandamm/zgenom) users let the framework automatically clone the repository without having to specify a subdirectory path.
+This allows [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) users to install it with a simple `git clone git@github.com:you/yourplugin.git` in their `custom/plugins` directory and also lets [Antigen](https://github.com/zsh-users/antigen) and [zgenom](https://github.com/jandamm/zgenom) users to let the framework automatically clone the repository without having to specify a subdirectory path.

 2. Only put one plugin or theme in a repository.
 This makes using it a simple `git clone` for [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) users, and simpler for other framework users as well - they won't have to specify a subdirectory, just username/reponame.